mxenabled/react-native-widget-sdk/README.md

 ## Requirements

+TODO: add requirements
 ## Getting Started

+TODO: general flow overview

-## Signing up for the MX API
+### Signing up for the MX API

-Before getting started, you will need to have your MX client id and API key.
+You will need to have your MX client id and API key.
 Go to https://dashboard.mx.com if you don't have that information or you would like to sign up.

-## Installing and setting up the SDK
+### Installing the SDK

 Open a terminal and run the commands below at the root of your project to install and setup the SDK: